 Red Wings clip Canadiens 2-1 in OT

-Anthony Mantha scored at 4:10 of overtime to lift the Detroit Red Wings to a 2-1 victory over the Montreal Canadiens Red Wings clip Canadiens 2-1 in OT Anthony Mantha scored at 4:10 of overtime to lift the Detroit Red Wings to a 2-1 victory over the Montreal Canadiens Check out this story on USATODAY.com: http://usat.ly/2nzGnCG Detroit Red Wings goalie Jimmy Howard stops a shot from Montreal Canadiens' Phillip Danault during the second period of an NHL hockey game in Montreal on Tuesday, March 21, 2017.
-MONTREAL - Anthony Mantha scored at 4:10 of overtime to lift the Detroit Red Wings to a 2-1 victory over the Montreal Canadiens on Tuesday night.
+Montreal Canadiens goalie Al Montoya stops a shot with his blocker during the first period of an NHL hockey game against the Detroit Red Wings, in Montreal on Tuesday, March 21, 2017.
+Detroit Red Wings goalie Jimmy Howard stops a shot from Montreal Canadiens' Phillip Danault during the second period of an NHL hockey game in Montreal on Tuesday, March 21, 2017.

 Add your comments below